 Not to mention, it increases fiber levels and supports your weight loss goals.

-High blood pressure is also known as “silent killer.”
+High blood pressure is also known as a “silent killer.”
 Hypertension affects almost 67 million American adults, which is 1 in every 3 American adults (National Center for Chronic Disease Prevention and Health Promotion, 2013).
 The Nation costs for HBP is about 47.5 billion dollars annually in direct medical expenses and 3.5 billion dollars in lost productivity.

 If one experiences dull headaches, dizzy spells, or nosebleeds more than normal, it is a sign that the HBP is in the life-threatening stage, although most people with HBP don’t show signs or symptoms.